Santa Monica

 213-385-8112

-Now, in 2010, we turn our attention to our own local zoning powers.
-Santa Monica is about to adopt a new Land Use and Circulation Element.
-This is our year to get more serious about preserving existing, occupied affordable housing in Santa Monica.
-In tough times, we can work together to make sure more of our neighbors don't suffer eviction.
+Now, in 2014, we turn our attention to our own local zoning powers.
+Santa Monica has adopted a new Land Use and Circulation Element, for which we now must write new zoning law.
+This is our year to get more serious about preserving existing, occupied affordable housing.
+We can work together to make sure more of our neighbors don't suffer eviction.
 How can we keep Santa Monicans in their homes?

 That's one reason I've already made the proposal that we reduce the allowable massing of new market-rate multi-family housing in existing neighborhoods.
-I first brought that up at a Council meeting in spring of 2008, and will persevere until it becomes adopted policy in the LUCE.
+I first brought that up at a Council meeting in spring of 2008, and will persevere until it becomes adopted LUCE zoning law.

 I explain another threat to renters, condo conversions